I was planning on writing a post-mortem on Tom Tancredo’s

 McDaniel said some sensible things on race and immigration, but so have many Republicans during primaries.
 Based solely on John McCain’s words during the 2010 primary

 Nevertheless, the way McDaniel ran away from any “racial” controversy makes me wonder if he would have followed through with his otherwise-solid positions, above all on immigration.

-Washington Watcher” [email him] is an anonymous source Inside The Beltway
+For the same reason, we will never find out.Washington Watcher” [email him] is an anonymous source Inside The Beltway